The Carousel bar at Hotel Monteleone where you slowly rotate around the bar.

 We tried about 8 different gins including Bol´s genever.

-I got the feeling that everybody was there sampling cocktails and the servants that walked around had their plates full with some yummy little snacks – there was one that carried some roast steak on skewers.
+I got the feeling that everybody was there sampling cocktails and the servants that walked around had their plates full with some yummy little snacks – there was one that carried some roast steak and chicken on skewers.
 I have never ever stalked a person before in my life but this time i did.

 The famous giant wooden ice crusher.